- Dr Leila Sinclair-Bright

 - Research Interests

-- Politics of belonging, Citizenship, Political and legal anthropology, Zimbabwe, Land Reform, Human rights, Humanitarianism, ethnography, postcolonial state and civil society
+- Politics of belonging, Citizenship, Political and legal anthropology, Zimbabwe, Land Reform, Human rights, Humanitarianism, ethnography, postcolonial state and civil society, art and anthropology

 Guidance and Feedback Hours

 - Tuesdays 11.00 - 13.00 or by appointment

 I am an anthropologist who has specialized in land rights, customary law, labour and state-citizen relations in Southern Africa.
 My research has focused on the social and political lives of land beneficiaries and farmworkers on Zimbabwe's commercial farms a decade after the Fast Track Land Reform Program was launched.
 I teach the anthropology of Africa, human rights and humanitarianism, and anthropological theory.
 I am currently engaged in a number of different creative collaborative projects with students and staff here at Edinburgh aimed at making anthropology more accessible to non-academic audiences and exploring the intersection between art and anthropology (see below).

 - Anthropological Concepts (2nd year undergraduate)

 - Cultures of Human Rights and Humanitarianism (MSc)

 - L.Sinclair-Bright, (2019) 'In Zimbabwe', London Review of Books, 30 January https://www.lrb.co.uk/blog/2019/01/30/leila-sinclair-bright/in-zimbabwe/